 Grow in average, medium moisture, well-drained soils in part shade to full shade.
 Prefers moist, humusy, organically rich soils in part shade.
 Soils must not be allowed to dry out.
 Site in areas protected from strong winds.
 If regularly watered, foliage may remain attractive throughout the growing season, although large leaves are subject to damage from harsh weather and sun/hot temperatures.
 A summer compost mulch helps retain soil moisture.

-Astilboides is noted for having large leaves somewhat resembling those of Rodgersia and upright flower spikes resembling those of Astilbe.
-Astilboides is valued by gardeners more for its unique foliage and architectural interest that for its flowers.
+Astilboides tabularis is noted for having large leaves somewhat resembling those of Rodgersia and upright flower spikes resembling those of Astilbe.
+It is valued by gardeners more for its unique foliage and architectural interest that for its flowers.
 Large, rounded, lobed, peltate leaves (to 2-3’ in diameter) on 2-3 foot tall petioles rising from the ground.
 Leaves have a shield-like appearance as reflected in the sometimes used common name of shield leaf.
 Leaves also have table-like surfaces, hence the species name.
 Tiny, astilbe-like white flowers form in panicles atop flowering stems that gracefully arch above the foliage in late spring.
 Mature plants can grow to 4’ tall and spread to 3’ wide.
 Synonymous with and formerly known as Rodgersia tabularis.

 No serious insect or disease problems.
 Watch for slugs.
 Foliage decline (leaves brown up) may occur in hot summers and/or periods of drought if soils are not kept moist or if plants are grown in too much sun.